octo-woapi/SAPI1/README.md

 The API project is accessible via a python virtual environment.
 For more informationlis about virtualenvs, check the [official documentation](https://virtualenv.pypa.io/en/stable/)

-Create a virtual environment inside the api_cost_estimator folder
+Create a virtual environment inside the SAPI1 folder

     virtualenv venv